 Most home insurance policies do cover trees and the damage they cause but they do have exclusions.
-For example, if a policyholder is found to be negligent in maintaining their trees and damage occur due to their failure as a property owner, they are not compensated.
+For example, if a policyholder is found to be negligent in maintaining their trees and damage occurs due to their failure as a property owner, they are not compensated.
 Individuals are required to cut all overhanging branches from trees that are close to or touching your home.

 If a tree dies and is left to rot it will eventually fall over it left standing for a couple of years.
 If it were to fall on your home you will not be compensated as you had ample time to remove it yourself.